Valium (Diazepam) Addiction Treatment Centers

 Valium use can result in a pleasurable high, especially when the drug is taken in larger-than-recommended amounts or used in ways other than prescribed.
 Essentially, Valium inhibits certain kinds of brain activity to reduce anxiety and elicit a sense of calm.1 When used in excess, it can create a sense of euphoria (intense pleasure) and can give rise to a pattern of slurred speech, disorientation, and disinhibition similar to that seen with alcohol.1,4,5

-In addition to its intoxicating effects, Valium side effects from taking diazepam, especially in high doses, may include:1,6
+In addition to its intoxicating effects, side effects, especially in high doses, may include:1,6

-Severe diazepam side effects and/or drug reactions that require immediate medical attention include:6
+Severe side effects and/or drug reactions that require immediate medical attention include:6

 Take Our “Am I Addicted to Valium?”
 Self-Assessment